Pat Cotham

 Pat Cotham is a former Mecklenburg Board County Commissioner.
 During her first term she served as Chair of the Board.
 She earned a BA in Spanish and a BJ in journalism from the University of Missouri.

 She is a trustee to the North Carolina Blumenthal Performing Arts Center, a Democratic National Committee member and a delegate member of the Executive Council of the N.C.
 Democratic Party.
 She is an active member of St. Matthew’s Catholic Church, a Democratic Party Precinct leader, past president of the Mecklenburg County Democratic Women, chair of Uptown Democratic Forum and a member of the Charlotte 2012 Host Committee.

 She was the 2012 award winner as the "Grassroots Leader of the Year" for the Mecklenburg County Democratic Party.
+She was also a Democratic Party "superdelegate" in 2016, and endorsed Bernie Sanders for president in June 2016.

 Pat Cotham has a daughter, NC Representative Tricia Cotham, a state representative from Matthews, NC.